anytizer/sargam-blog.lmms/README.md

 It's ascending and descending notes are similar, as expected in reverse manner.
 Data entry to this raag is easy, and the human ear can find out if something is not right.
-Since the usage of major notes (no shaprs, no flats) it is a perfect pick up for the project.
+Since the usage of only major pentatonic notes (no shaprs, no flats) it is a perfect pick up for the project.

 [More on Bhupali](https://en.wikipedia.org/wiki/Bhoopali).